Nearos/class_c_compiler/README.md

 ## Building the project
 In order to build the project you must have Ant installed, which is installed already on the CS lab machines.
 Your local copy of the repository contains an Ant build file (`build.xml`).
+Please **do not modify this file** as our automatic marker will replace it with our own.

 You can build the project from the commandline by typing:
 ```
 $ ant build